myPOS blog Tips

 Credit and debit cards usually look almost identical.
 They have a 16-digit number, an expiration date, contain the cardholder’s name, and also feature a chip and a magstripe.
 Also, they’re protected by a Personal Identification Number (PIN) code.
 Both types of cards can make it easy and convenient to make purchases at a physical or online store.

 The convenience and protection they offer are always effective, but what is the difference between a credit card and a debit card that could significantly affect your finances?
-Here’s how to decide which card will suit your needs.
+Here’s how to decide which payment card will suit your needs.

-Although they look almost identical, debit and credit cards have significant differences that you should know about.
-You can withdraw cash with both types of cards, called cash advances for credit card withdrawals, but credit cards charge interest because you are essentially borrowing money from the bank and are expected to repay this amount at a later stage.
+You can withdraw cash with both types of cards.
+However, credit cards charge interest because you are essentially borrowing money from the bank and are expected to repay this amount at a later stage.

 In addition, credit cards may be more suitable for larger purchases, although the amount will be carried over to your statements for next month, in addition to credit card interest rates.

-Conversely, debit cards do not issue statements.
 You will receive your report only at the end of the month, and you can see the opening balance, followed by the number of purchases and ATM withdrawals you have made during the period.

 Credit card payment